Lydia02/web-scraping/README.md

 1. **Install Live Server Extension**:

    - Open VS Code and navigate to the Extensions view by clicking on the square icon on the sidebar or pressing `Ctrl+Shift+X`.
-   - Search for "Live Server" and click on the install button.
+   - Search for "Live Server" and click on the installing button.

 2. **Open the Project**: